 Our investments in Servicing Related Assets are dependent on the entity performing the actual servicing of the mortgage loans, called the mortgage servicer, to perform its servicing obligations.
 As a result, we could be materially and adversely affected if the mortgage servicer is terminated by the applicable Agency.
 The duties and obligations of mortgage servicers are defined through contractual agreements, which generally provide for the possibility for termination of the mortgage servicer in the absolute discretion of the applicable Agency.
-In the event of such termination with respect to a particular mortgage servicer, the related Excess MSRs could potentially lose all value on a going forward basis.
-Moreover, the termination of a mortgage servicer could take effect across all mortgages being serviced by that mortgage servicer.
-Therefore, to the extent we make multiple investments relating to mortgages serviced by the same mortgage servicer, such as our initial portfolio of Excess MSRs which are entirely serviced by Freedom Mortgage, all such investments could lose all their value in the event of the termination of the mortgage servicer.
-Freedom Mortgage also acts as the mortgage servicer for the MSRs held by Aurora.
+In addition, the termination of a mortgage servicer could take effect across all mortgages being serviced by that mortgage servicer.
+Freedom Mortgage acts as the mortgage servicer for the MSRs held by Aurora.

-We could also be materially and adversely affected if the mortgage servicer is unable to adequately service the underlying mortgage loans due to:
+We could also be materially and adversely affected if the mortgage servicer is unable to adequately service the underlying mortgage loans due to the following reasons, among others:

-- its failure to comply with applicable laws and regulation; - its failure to perform its loss mitigation obligations; - a downgrade in its servicer rating; - its failure to perform adequately in its external audits; - a failure in or poor performance of its operational systems or infrastructure; - regulatory scrutiny regarding foreclosure processes lengthening foreclosure timelines; - the transfer of servicing to another party; or - any other reason.
+- its failure to comply with applicable laws and regulation; - its failure to perform its loss mitigation obligations; - a downgrade in its servicer rating; - its failure to perform adequately in its external audits; - a failure in or poor performance of its operational systems or infrastructure; - regulatory or legal scrutiny, enforcement proceedings, consent orders or similar actions regarding any aspect of its operations, including, but not limited to, servicing practices and foreclosure processes lengthening foreclosure timelines, or - the transfer of servicing to another party.

 MSRs are subject to numerous federal, state and local laws and regulations and may be subject to various judicial and administrative decisions imposing various requirements and restrictions on the servicer's business.
-If Freedom Mortgage or any other mortgage servicer that we may use actually or allegedly failed to comply with applicable laws, rules or regulations, the mortgagor servicer could be exposed to fines, penalties or other costs, or the mortgage servicer could be terminated as the servicer and the MSRs to which our Excess MSRs relate would be eliminated and lose all value, which could have a material adverse effect on the associated Excess MSR, our business, financial condition, results of operations or cash flows.
+If Freedom Mortgage or any other mortgage servicer that we may use actually or allegedly failed to comply with applicable laws, rules or regulations, the mortgage servicer could be exposed to fines, penalties or other costs, or the mortgage servicer could be terminated as the servicer and the MSRs would be eliminated and lose all value, which could have a material adverse effect on our business, financial condition, results of operations or cash flows.
 If these laws, regulations and decisions change, we could be exposed to similar fines, penalties or costs.
+In addition, if a mortgage servicer that we use experiences any of the failures or regulatory scrutiny described above, then we could become subject to heightened regulatory or legal scrutiny by virtue of being a counterparty of these entities.
+Such scrutiny could result in our incurring meaningful additional costs or fines or being subject to material operational requirements or restrictions, each of which could adversely affect our business and results of operations.